 Applicants who submit a writing sample which fails to demonstrate the ability to communicate effectively at the graduate level may be granted provisional admittance to the graduate program in which they will be required to achieve a minimum grade of “B” (3.0 GPA) in their first semester.
-F ailure to do so may result in dismissal from the program for one semester with possibility for readmission.
+Failure to do so may result in dismissal from the program for one semester with the possibility for readmission.

-Transfer Applicants — A transfer applicant is someone who has attended another college.
+Transfer Applicants — A transfer applicant is someone who has attended another college or university.
 Official transcripts from all colleges previously attended must be submitted.
 The applicant will be evaluated on previous course work at the college level.
 Failure to provide official transcripts for all previous college experiences may result in an applicant’s withdrawal from the program.

-Transfer of Credit — Grace Christian University will accept a maximum of 1/2 of the credits required for a graduate degree earned through a combination of advanced standing and/or transfer credit, for work completed prior to matriculation in the graduate program at the College.
-Applicants who have completed graduate work at other institutions should request for official academic transcripts to be sent to Grace Christian University.
+Transfer of Credit — Graduate Online will accept a maximum of 1/2 of the credits required for a graduate degree earned through a combination of advanced standing and/or transfer credit, for work completed prior to matriculation in the graduate program.
+Applicants who have completed graduate work at other institutions should request for official academic transcripts to be sent to Grace Christian University Registrar’s Office.

-- Transfer credit can be granted for 500 level undergraduate courses equivalent to the courses offered in the MA Ministry, in which a grade of “B” (3.0) or higher was earned.
+- Transfer credit can be granted for 500 level undergraduate courses equivalent to the courses offered in Grace’s graduate programs, in which a grade of “B” (3.0) or higher was earned.

 Credits transferred are recorded on the student’s academic record and will apply toward graduation requirements.
 Grades are not transferred.